Dan503/react-time-input-polyfill/README.md

 # TO DO

+// These are critical for a successful release

+-   set up node scripts for generating the .js and .d.ts files form the TS files and then removing them automatically after publishing
+-   TODO item in TimeInputPolyFill.tsx

+// These can be done after releasing v2.0.0, not essential for release

 -   Apply tests to Class component version
 -   convert the Cypress test suite into a separate package
 -   Move the forced example version to the top and update the example code sample